joshestein/CSC3022H_assignment_3/README.md

 methods to build, the tree, encode the tree and decode some binary string.

-The driver.cpp file is responsible for reading the input file, generating the HuffmanTree, generating the corresponding encoding and outputting the output files and writing out the corresponding headers and binary strings.
+The driver.cpp file is responsible for reading the input file, generating the HuffmanTree, generating the corresponding huffman pairs, encoding the input, outputting the output files (writing out the corresponding headers and binary files).

 The driver class outputs 4 files: